Reapor-Yurnero/VG101-FA17/docs/C_Env/Env.md

 Programmers choose the most suitable tool for their job.
 The baseline is, good programmers always write good programs, no matter what tool they use.

-**For starters, we really suggest you start by using CLion.** Clion really understands your code and we believe you will soon find the great benefit Clion give to you.
+**For starters, we really suggest you start by using Clion.** Clion really understands your code and we believe you will soon find the great benefit Clion give to you.